michaelsballoni/4db.net/README.md

 # 4db
-Simple database for high productivity and ease of use
+A simple database for high productivity and ease of use